sahaaaan/Getting-and-Cleaning-Data-Course-Project/README.md

 ## DATA USED

-The project is to demonstrate your ability to collect, work with, and clean a data set from [UCI HAR dataset] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+The project is to demonstrate your ability to collect, work with, and clean a data set from [UCI HAR dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 The following files are used: